NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 You will end up with a spec like the one above.

-The NVIDIA Container runtime is a shim for runc
+The NVIDIA Container Runtime is a shim for runc.
+According to GitHub:

 When a create command is detected, the incoming OCI runtime specification is modified in place and the command is forwarded to the low-level runtime.

-command is executed whenever a new container is created.
-WHen that happens , the The NVIDIA Container runtime updates the spec to add a new hook.
+The runc create command is executed whenever a new container is created.
+When that happens, the NVIDIA Container Runtime updates the spec to add a new hook.

 Hooks are applications that can run in different stages of the container lifecycle, such as: